 And now, for your reading pleasure and education, my annual explanation on why this 100% Irish, first generation American, wears Orange on St. Patrick’s Day.

-A Brief History of the Convoluted Difference Between Being Orange and Green Irish
+A Brief History of the Convoluted Difference Between Being “Orange” and “Green” Irish

 Somewhere around the 5th Century, Christianity was brought to Ireland by a British missionary, Bishop Patrick, who became the patron saint of Ireland long after his death.
 Irish natives were polytheistic and worshipped several gods and goddesses of what was called the Tuatha De Danann.
 It was a pastoral religion that centered around nature, fertility and the harvests.
-Their celebrations were woven into the new religion, monuments erected and they were forced to convert to Roman Catholicism, which is still the predominate religion in Ireland today.

 Fast forward to the 17th Century.
 A large immigration of English and Scottish farmers settled in northern Ireland and established a Protestant stronghold, encouraged by the British faction that was working to oust the Catholic monarchy.

-Ireland refused to accept the new King.
-Deposed King James attempted to take back the crown in a bloody battle in 1690 famously known as the “Battle of the Boyne.”
-King William handily won and Ireland was added to his territory of reign.
-This marked the beginning of the change from personal rule of the Stuarts towards a Parliament rule in Britain.
-An interesting side note: William named his wife Mary, a born and raised Catholic who did not convert to Protestantism, as co-sovereign in an attempt to ease political tension.
-They reigned together and she was regarded as an important voice until her death in 1694.
+The Catholic majority of Ireland refused to accept the new King.
+Deposed King James and his Catholic supporters attempted to take back the crown in a bloody battle in 1690 famously known as the “Battle of the Boyne.”
+King William handily beat his father-in-law and also put into force many changes to the monarchy.
+This marked the beginning of the change from personal rule of the Stuarts towards a Parliament rule in Britain that still exists.

 The Irish flag, designed in 1848 and adopted as the national flag of Ireland in 1921, consists of three stripes: orange for the Protestants, green for the Catholics, and a white strip in between signifying the hope for Peace.
 The British flag combines the red cross of of St George of the Kingdom of England, the white saltire of St Andrew for Scotland, and the red saltire of St Patrick, patron saint of Ireland.

 As often happens in politics and religion though, much of the fighting is between “leaders” who posture for positions of power.
-Yes, there are still car-bombings and fighting, in the name of religion.
-All of my maternal and paternal family, with the exception of my sister and me and our children and my Grands, live in Northern Ireland and England.
+Yes, there are still car-bombings and fighting in the name of religion.
+All of my maternal and paternal family, with the exception of my sister and me and our children and our Grands, live in Northern Ireland and England.
 My aunt and uncle and cousins all have friends and neighbors who are Catholic and get along just fine, celebrating both holidays in peace.

 So, being a proud descendant of Protestants from Northern Ireland, I will be wearing my orange today, but will also raise a toast to all of my green-wearing Catholic Irish friends.
 Peace does exist in the middle.